Lights, Camera, AbraCadabra: Setting the stage

 Harry Potter

-It would be tough to compile a list without mentioning Harry Potter's impact on the world of magic.
+It would be tough to compile a list without mentioning Harry Potter’s impact on the world of magic.
 Yes, this eight-film series does indeed present audiences with imaginary magic.
-Yes, if you paid top bucks to see a magician in Vegas stand on stage with a magic wand, uttering spells like "Expecto Patronum," you'd be terribly dissatisfied if nothing, or very little, happened.
+Yes, if you paid top bucks to see a magician in Vegas stand on stage with a magic wand, uttering spells like “Expecto Patronum,” you’d be terribly dissatisfied if nothing, or little, happened.
 The truth is, J.K.
-Rowling's Harry Potter universe reawakened the interest in magic in millions of children around the world.
+Rowling’s Harry Potter universe reawakened the interest in magic in millions of children around the world.
 Many midnight book release parties had magicians performing for children and their parents waiting in line, bridging the gap between the fictional and the real.
 Harry Potter is responsible for introducing magic and its possibilities to a whole new generation.

 The Conjuring of a Woman at the House of Robert Houdin (1896)